GET READY FOR ROME!

 BRINGING ORDER TO CHAOS IN THE ETERNAL CITY

 But how should we get ready?
 My strategy is to find the order that underlies Rome’s cultural cacophony.
-I describe and illustrate this approach especially in the first three podcasts.
-The gist is that I propose putting aside, at least for a while, the nice idea that Rome is an “Eternal City.”
+The gist is to begin by putting aside the reassuring idea that Rome is an “Eternal City.”
 Instead, consider Rome as three distinct and opposed cities, which are divided by two periods of “transition” or, more accurately, cultural warfare.
 The first Rome was pagan, generally aristocratic, and eventually classical.
-We call it “Ancient Rome”; a Father of Modern Italy, Giuseppe Mazzini, labeled it “Rome of the Caesars.”
-After a long struggle that included both persecution and counter- persecution, Rome’s pagan empire became Christian, and the art, architecture, and soul of the city changed.
-After 1,500 years of the “Rome of the Popes,” the new ideas of the French Enlightenment were advanced with vigor by powerful thinkers and by Napoleon’s powerful armies, and the Italian movement known as the Risorgimento got rid of papal rule and introduced the “Rome of the People.”
-This gives us a simple and useful schema with which to begin.
+We call it “Ancient Rome.”
+After a long struggle that included both persecution and counter-persecution, Rome’s pagan empire became Christian, and the art, architecture, and soul of the city changed.
+This “Christian Rome” had endured for almost 1,500 years, when the new ideas of the French Enlightenment were advanced first by powerful thinkers and later by Napoleon’s powerful armies.
+A little later the Italian movement known as the Risorgimento got rid of papal rule and introduced “Modern Rome.”
+This gives us this simple and useful schema with which to begin:

 • ROME OF THE CAESARS: